 It was a pleasant experience, no traffic jam, beautiful roads while crossing many bridges on the way to Sylhet from Dhaka.
 It took just 5 hours to reach in Sylhet city, and distance is almost 250 km.

 I stayed at Britannia Hotel in Amberkhana, just 5 minutes walking distance from the Shrine of Hazrat Shah Jalal.
 This hotel is one of the best in the main city with all standard facilities.

 In the afternoon I started exploring Sylhet city.
 Two famous shrines are located in Sylhet.
 First I liked to visit the Shrine of Hazrat Shah Jalal.
 I read and heard a lot about this shrine and world-famous Sufi Hazrat Shah Jalal (R).
 I’ve liked seeing many Black Pigeons (Jalali Kobutor) inside the shrine.
 Next, I visited the Shrine of Hazrat Shah Paran.

 Black Pigeons are the main attraction inside the Shrine of Hazrat Shah Jalal

-One the way, spend some times to enjoy the beauty of Surma River from one bridge which known as New Bridge to all.
+One the way, spend some time to enjoy the beauty of Surma River from one bridge which known as New Bridge to all.
 I came to know in other seasons this river lost its beauty and became dry.
 The remote view of the Keane Bridge from this bridge was nice too.
 You can even try here street foods while sitting under the sky.
-One plate Fuchka is just 60 taka, much less than Dhaka (150 taka per plate).
+One plate Fuchka is just 60 Taka, much less than Dhaka (150 Taka per plate).

 Sylhet is located on the bank of the Surma River.
 The historic and oldest Keane Bridge (established in 1936) is still there over this river.
 Beside the bridge, you’ll see another old landmark Ali Amjad Clock Tower which established in 1895.
 In the evening, during the sunset hour, the whole place was looking very beautiful.